-- introduction to environmental observations (scales, uncertainties), statistical data analysis and error analysis - seminar on hydrological measurement devices in field and laboratory: Discharge, soil moisture, infiltration, hydraulic conductivity - · lab and field work (several days) where students conduct hydrological measurements laboratory and field exercise: 70 h knowledge in hydrology notes for field exercises
+- introduction to environmental observations (scales, uncertainties), statistical data analysis and error analysis - seminar on hydrological measurement devices in field and laboratory: Discharge, soil moisture, infiltration, hydraulic conductivity - · lab and field work (several days) where students conduct hydrological measurements

 The course requires a minimum number of 6 and a maximum number of 30 participants.
 Please register online for the course (not exam!), 6224807, via the Campus portal (in exceptional cases via e-mail to the responsible lecturer).
-Participants are selected according to their progress of study considering the following order: students of Water Science and Engineering, students of Geoecology.
+Participants are selected according to their progress of study considering the following order: students of Water Science and Engineering, students of Civil Engineering, students of Geoecology.